 - 56% in cardiovascular death

-Implanting the WATCHMAN Device is a one-time procedure that usually lasts about an hour.
+Implanting the WATCHMAN™ Device is a one-time procedure that usually lasts about an hour.
 Following the procedure, patients typically need to stay in the hospital for 24 hours.

-The WATCHMAN Implant is designed to close the LAA in order to keep harmful blood clots from the LAA from entering the blood stream and potentially causing a stroke for higher risk patients with non-valvular afib.
-The WATCHMAN Implant has been approved in Europe since 2005 and is FDA-approved in the United States.
-It has been implanted in more than 10,000 patients and is approved in more than 70 countries around the world.
+The WATCHMAN™ Implant is designed to close the LAA in order to keep harmful blood clots from the LAA from entering the blood stream and potentially causing a stroke for higher risk patients with non-valvular afib.

-For more information on the WATCHMAN implant, please visit: the WATCHMAN Implant website or call our 24/7 helpline 804-320-DOCS (3627).
-Ask your cardiologist or doctor if the WATCHMAN implant is right for you.
+For more information on the WATCHMAN™ implant, visit: the WATCHMAN™ Implant website.
+Ask your cardiologist or doctor if the WATCHMAN™ implant is right for you.